alcarney/blog/content/blog/learning-vulkan-p1.md

 Now that we have an instance we can start querying the API for the physical devices that are in the system.
 The issue is however - we don't know how many devices the system has!
-To get around this we first have to call `vkEnumeratePhysicalDevices` with a `NULL` pointer, it will then mutate the `count` variable that we pass it to equal the number of available devices.
+To get around this we first have to call `vkEnumeratePhysicalDevices` with a `NULL` pointer, it will then mutate the `count` variable that we give to be equal to the number of available devices.

 Note that we skip straight to the `cleanup_instance` label we defined earlier if this